article-energy-management-cost-cutting

 • Review

-Companies therefore need advice on both the implementation and ongoing improvement of their energy management systems.
-Specialist:s from Höppner Management & Consultant are also available as well-trained and experienced internal auditors for internal system audits of the energy management system to get an external and objective view on the company and the respective energy management system.
-In this way, new optimization potentials and needs for action can be identified, which companies can use for their personal development.
+Companies therefore need advice on both the implementation and continuous improvement of their energy management systems.
+Specialists from Höppner Management & Consultant are also available as Well-trained and experienced internal auditors for internal system audits of the energy management system in order to obtain an external and objective view of the company and the respective energy management system.
+In this way, new optimization potential and need for action can be identified, which companies can use for their personal development.